valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

-This call basically reuses the '`rdb_load`' callback which module data types implement in order to allow a module to arbitrarily serialize/de-serialize keys, similar to how the Redis 'DUMP' and 'RESTORE' commands are implemented.
+This call basically reuses the '`rdb_load`' callback which module data types implement in order to allow a module to arbitrarily serialize/de-serialize keys, similar to how the Valkey 'DUMP' and 'RESTORE' commands are implemented.

 Modules should generally use the `REDISMODULE_OPTIONS_HANDLE_IO_ERRORS` flag and make sure the de-serialization code properly checks and handles IO errors (freeing allocated buffers and returning a NULL).

-If this is NOT done, Redis will handle corrupted (or just truncated) serialized data by producing an error message and terminating the process.
+If this is NOT done, Valkey will handle corrupted (or just truncated) serialized data by producing an error message and terminating the process.

 <span id="RedisModule_LoadDataTypeFromString"></span>